-In a perfect world, the average workplace would always be a pleasant, respectful, and mission-focused environment.
+In a perfect world, the workplace would feel like a pleasant, respectful, and mission-focused environment.
 Employees would be free to focus on using their talents to the best of their abilities, in pursuit of a singular common goal.
-In such an ideal environment, the only stress would that directly related to the job.
+In that ideal environment, the only stress you would experience would be related to the job.
 Unfortunately, this is not a perfect world.
-Far too often, the workplace can be a negative environment that disrupts every area of your life.
-In such a toxic work environment, it’s almost impossible for employees to achieve their true potential.
+Far too often, the workplace can be a negative environment that makes it almost impossible for employees to achieve their true potential.

 A toxic workplace is any work environment where the people, culture, and atmosphere are so negative that it disrupts the company’s efforts and even spills over into employees’ personal lives.
 Sadly, however, too many people fail to recognize the signs of toxicity.
 Fewer still understand how to fix a toxic work environment.